 Turn your vacation into a learning opportunity by visiting the WWII Museum for a history lesson for the whole family.
 While somber, it’s an educational and impressive museum.

 It also offers lots of good family programming.
 For kids, the museum hosts summer camps, Scout week, kids’ shows on select Saturdays, family block parties, a teddy bear tea at Christmas, educational activities and STEM workshops.

-The World War II Museum was actually ranked the #3 museum in the US, #8 in the world by TripAdvisor and #1 among family attractions in New Orleans.
+The World War II Museum was ranked the #3 museum in the US, #8 in the world by TripAdvisor and #1 among family attractions in New Orleans.

 8. Streetcar Rides

 Hop on one of our iconic streetcars for a ride!
 It’s truly a great way to see New Orleans, and you can hop on and off for playgrounds, drinks, a meal or a stroll along the way.